Project Length Custom Length

 Mookaite is named after the place it was first found namely on Mooka Station sheep farm in Western Australia.
 Colours are an earthy mix of reds, yellows and browns.
 To date these stones have only been found in Australia.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Mookaite
+Bead Glossary Gemstones Mookaite

 MOONSTONE